mramshaw/radix-trie/README.md

 I still think this approach is great - but I'd probably reserve it for lower-level components, rather than for system testing.

+UPDATE: One nice feature of Table-driven Tests is that they are very easily extended.
+For instance, it can be trivially simple to add a new edge case (such as the empty string - "" - for example) with a few new lines of code (it may not always be this simple, but it's easy to think of these types of examples where extending a table-driven test for a new edge case is far easier than having to write an entirely new test).
+More tests is almost always better than less, so being able to add edge cases in a very simple way seems like a good approach to encourage more and better testing.

 ## To Do

 - [ ] Investigate applications of Patricia tries